anthonywithah/chase-the-legend/Readme.md

 Download the latest files from the **Releases** section for all the documentation you need to play this game.

-- **Chase The Legend poster**: Print out this full colour guide and look your opponent in the eye as you sore to victory.
+- **Chase The Legend poster**: Print this full colour guide and look your opponent in the eye as you sore to victory.
-- **Chase The Legend Scoreboard**: Track all of your wins, also contains Quick Start Rules.
+- **Chase The Legend Scoreboard**: Print and track all of your wins, also contains Quick Start Rules.

 # Legend's Ranking